A shared gateway is an interface that multiple virtual

 an interface does not need a full administrative boundary around

 it, or when multiple virtual systems must share a single Internet

 connection.
-This second case arises if an ISP provides an organization
+This second case arises if an ISP provides an organization with

 Unlike the behavior between virtual systems, security policy